Misc

 Coralville Reservoir

-Lake level is holding at 683.7 feet.
-The water is dirtier than it has been, especially in the upper section.
+Lake level is holding at 684.7 feet and slowly rising.
+Water temperature have been in the upper 70s.
 Black Crappie - Good: Try bright jigs or minnows along rock bluffs or over brush.
 Channel Catfish - Fair: Troll or drift cut bait in the channel.
 Largemouth Bass - Fair: Cast artificials along rocky shorelines.
-Walleye - Slow: Try fishing early or late with a jig/crawler on rock banks.
-White Bass - Fair: Smaller fish are showing up again.
-Throw small crankbaits, jigs or spinners around windblown banks.
 White Crappie - Fair: Use bright jigs or minnows along rock bluffs or over brush.

 Lake Macbride

-Water temperatures are around 80 degrees.
-Black Crappie - Fair: Try jigs or minnows around brush in 5-10 feet of water.
+Any sized motor may be used at 5 mph or less.
+Water temperatures have been in the upper 70s.
+Black Crappie - Fair: Try jigs or minnows around brush in 8-15 feet of water or troll jig/cranbait in open water for suspended fish..
 Bluegill - Fair: Use worms or small jigs around rock shorelines or rock humps.
 Channel Catfish - Fair: Chicken livers or crawlers work best.
-Largemouth Bass - Fair: Try fishing around rock, wood, or vegetation.
-Spotted bass - Fair: Try fishing along shallow rock.
-Most fish are less than 14-inches.
-Walleye - Slow: Use jigs or live bait rigs along rock bars and points.
+Largemouth Bass - Good: Try fishing around rock, wood, or vegetation.
+Spotted bass - Good: Try fishing along shallow rock.
+Walleye - Slow: Try troll using crankbaits or live bait rigs over rock or windblown banks.
 Wiper (Hybrid Striped Bass) - Slow: Troll crankbaits in open water or watch for surface activity early/late in the day.

 Pleasant Creek Lake